enasequence/read_docs/update/assembly.rst

   To check the name used for the previous submission, look up its ERZ accession in interactive Webin.
-  Enter the XML view and find the 'alias' field, which will resemble "webin-genome-ASSEMBLYNAME".
+  Enter the XML view and find the 'alias' field, which will resemble "webin-genome-<ASSEMBLYNAME>".
   Using a pre-existing assembly name will result in an error informing you the object you are trying to submit already exists:

 ::

-    ERROR: In analysis, alias:"webin-genome-ASSEMBLYNAME", accession:"".
+    ERROR: In analysis, alias:"webin-genome-<ASSEMBLYNAME>", accession:"".
 The object being added already exists in the submission account with accession: "ERZxxxxxxx".
 The submission has failed because of a system error.

 Taxonomy changes require our assistance: